 Phone: 538-7738 | E-mail

+The Utah Office of Administrative Rules R277-911: Secondary Career and Technical Education outlines the requirements for CTE program approval and funding of approved programs.
 To request a new CTE program, the school representative submits a formal application.
-The Procedures for Approval contains detailed information on the approval process.
+The New School CTE Program Approval Process and Application contains detailed information on the approval process.

 - New Schools Opening in a District with Established CTE Programs